De Do Do Do, De Da Da Da: Background

-Sting also said that "I was trying to say something which was really quite difficult – that people like politicians, like myself even, use words to manipulate people, and that you should be very careful.”
+Sting also said that "I was trying to say something which was really quite difficult – that people like politicians, like myself even, use words to manipulate people, and that you should be very careful."

 The phrase "De Do Do Do, De Da Da Da" supposedly was made up by Sting's son.
 Sting said of this, "In fact, my son came up with it.
 I've never paid him – so that's another possible lawsuit.
 He writes songs himself these days.
 He's got a lot of self-confidence – I don't know where from."

-Its B-side, "A Sermon," was originally written by Stewart Copeland in 1977 and is a parable about a band ruthlessly making it to the top.
-Copeland played most of the guitar as well, including the intro riff, while Andy Summers can be heard in the middle.
-Sting said of the song, "It's arrogant, but Stewart is good at being arrogant in a funny way – as in that Klark Kent line about 'If you don't like me, you can suck my socks'."
-In the US version of the single, "De Do Do Do De Da Da Da" was paired with "Friends", a composition by Andy Summers.